 - 1 cup sugar sucanat, muscovado, or brown or white

 - 2 tablespoons vanilla extract

-- 1/2 cup whole wheat flour-you can easily sub gluten free flour blend as well
+- 1/2 cup plain flour you can easily sub gluten free flour blend as well

 - 1 teaspoon ground cinnamon